top of page

 This work, born from an improvisational process, is deeply personal to me.
 As someone who was once undocumented, I did not experience deportation, but I have been detained and felt the fear of these policies.

 This work was my process of empathy as I responded to the political sentiments rescinding DACA, signaling restriction and deportation on family-based immigration.
-U.S. immigration authorities separated more than 1,500 children from their parents at the Mexico border early in 2016.
+U.S. separated more than 1,500 children from their parents at the Mexico border early in 2016.
 The solo work is a heartfelt dedication to mothers who are forced to never see their children ever again due to anti-immigration policies targeting groups of minorities.

 In 1948, a U.S. Immigration Service plane carrying undocumented immigrants from California to Mexico crashed.
 All 32 people on board were killed.
 This tragedy inspired Woody Guthrie to write a poem titled "Plane Wreck at Los Gatos," Which later became the legendary protest song, "Deportee.
 "It was this powerful song, particularly the version by the acapella group Sweet Honey and the Rock, that served as the impetus for my solo work.